blaisephilip/ec2-deployer/README.md

 ### Extend and update the inventory configuration

-Edit `ansible/inventory/production.ini` with your EC2 details: The ansible_ssh_private_key_file and the ansible_host IP value shall be adjusted.
+Edit `ansible/inventory/production-redhat.ini` with your EC2 details: The ansible_ssh_private_key_file and the ansible_host IP value shall be adjusted.
 - Use the EC2 instance's public IPv4 value.
-- Adjust the SSH key name in the production.ini file as necessary.
+- Adjust the SSH key name in the production-redhat.ini file as necessary.

 ### Verify the server(s) added in the ansible inventory